SAP-archive/webide-extension-command-example/README.md

 ## Requirements

+For running this extension example, you would need the following:
-* You have an account on SAP Cloud Platform.
+1. You have an account on [SAP Cloud Platform](https://cloudplatform.sap.com/index.html).
-* You have a subscription to the SAP Web IDE full-stack service.
+2. You have a subscription to the SAP Web IDE full-stack service.

 ## Download and Installation